jitendragangwar123/JDBC/README.md

 # JDBC
-This repository have some JDBC Projects using Core Java and Oracle11g.
+This repository have demo of JDBC conncetion with Oracle11g.